-Figure 1.3 (Continued)
+Figure 1.4 (Continued)

-acts, section 351 of the Public Health Services (PHS) Act in the case of biologics for human use and section 151-159 of the Virus-Serum-Toxin Act in the case of veterinary biologics.
+Because of their historical evolution, biologic products are regulated under different acts, section 351 of the Public Health Services (PHS) Act in the case of biologics for human use and sections 151-159 of the Virus-Serum-Toxin Act in the case of veterinary biologics.
+The current text of the relevant sections of these Acts may be found in USC Title 42, Chapter 6A, Subchapter II, Part F and Title 21, Chapter 5, respectively.